jallanxjallan/onemanairforce/adaptation/scenes/cameron_meets_julia.md

 ---
-title: Cameron Meets Julia
+category: writing
 date: 27 September 1988
-location: National Library
 status: synopsis
+title: Cameron Meets Julia
 ---

-Cameron uses his Jakarta Post credentials to enter the reference section.
-Julia Suryakusuma, the only staffer speaking fluent English, is assigned to fetch the material he needs from the stacks.
-Camerorn Julia returns with an armload of books, and Cameron begins reading.
-Skimming through the supplementary background material Julia selected, Cameron's attention is drawn to a passage in a book by British diplomat John Coast about meeting Bob in Bukittinggi.
+Cameron uses his "foreign correspondent" credentials to gain access to the reference section of the National Library.
+Julia Suryakusuma, an attractive, bookish woman in her early 20s, the only staffer speaking fluent English, is assigned to assist him.
+Cameron explains his mission, and Julia disappears into the stacks, returning shortly with some books written by foreigners about the period.
+Skimming through the material, Cameron's attention is drawn to a passage in a book by British diplomat John Coast relating events at a gathering of foreign aviators in the mountain town of Bukittinggi, a Republican base of operations.